ethanmrubenstein/ethanmrubenstein/README.md

 ### Glad to see you here! &nbsp; ![](https://komarev.com/ghpvc/?username=ethanmrubenstein&label=Views&color=blue&style=plastic)

 My name is Ethan Rubenstein and I'm a Web Developer.
 I started website development back in 2019 and I have had a passion for it ever since.
-I am currently working on enhancing my skills doing commissions for other people.
+I am currently working on enhancing my skills and doing commissions for other people.
 I regularly build projects using HTML, CSS, and JavaScript.
 You can find all of these on my profile.

-- 🌱 I’m currently learning advanced CSS.
 - 📫 You can [message me on Discord](https://discord.com/users/617902351138816032) or [email me](mailto:ethanmrubenstein@gmail.com).

 ### Languages and Tools: